zhangdingsong/ListBlobsWithinContainer/README.md

 [Download the latest Azure SDK for Visual Studio 2015](http://go.microsoft.com/fwlink/?linkid=518003).
 The SDK installs Visual Studio 2015 if you don't already have it.

 ## Run the sample
-Before you build the solution, please do some modification as below:
+Before you build the solution, please do some modification as below:<br/>
 1. Enter your storage account name, account key and container name as below lines.<br/>
 <img src="https://github.com/zhangdingsong/ListBlobsWithinContainer/blob/master/1.png"><br/>
 2. Please specified your prefix if needed to meet your demands, and enable line 46 when you needed to remove those blobs.<br/>